JavierBorquez/vicon_resend_ws/README.md

 ros2 run vicon_resend vicon_resend
 ```

-to read the stream from a new terminal do:
+To read the stream from a new terminal do:
 ```
 source /opt/ros/humble/setup.bash
 ros2 topic echo /odometry --field pose.pose